Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 Pages are what make two LFOs fit on the panel at all.
 Two LFOs need four controls for rate and skew and only two knobs are free, so page 1 and page 2 each carry one LFO's pair.

+**The hard constraint:** the LFO layer has exactly **four destination slots per LFO**, and they mirror page 1's knobs minus Speed and Pitch.
+Any destination that is not a page 1 parameter has to displace one that is.
+Bandpass is the first case, see O5.

 ### Existing LFO controls are removed

 All current LFO secondary and tertiary controls come out.
 The LFO layer becomes the only